felias-fogg/dw-link/docs/manual.md

 ## 2. The debugWIRE interface

-The basic idea of ***debugWIRE*** is that one uses the RESET line as a communication line between the ***target system*** (the system you want to debug) and the ***hardware debugger***, which in turn can then communicate with the development machine or ***host***, which runs a debug program such as `gdb` or in our case `avr-gdb`.
+The basic idea of ***debugWIRE*** is that the RESET line is used as a communication line between the ***target system*** (the system you want to debug) and the ***hardware debugger***, which in turn can then communicate with the development machine or ***host***, which runs a debug program such as `gdb` or in our case `avr-gdb`.
 The idea of using only a single line that is not used otherwise is very cool because it does not waste any of the other pins for debugging purposes (as does e.g. the [JTAG interface](https://en.wikipedia.org/wiki/JTAG)).
 However, using the RESET line as a communication channel means, of course, that one cannot use the RESET line to reset the MCU anymore.

 Furthermore, one cannot any longer use [ISP programming](https://en.wikipedia.org/wiki/In-system_programming) to upload new firmware to the MCU or change the fuses of the MCU.
 Firmware uploads are possible over the debugWIRE interface, they are a bit slower, however.

 Do not get nervous when your MCU does not react any longer as you expect it, but try to understand in which state the MCU is.
 With respect to the debugWIRE protocol there are basically three states your MCU could be in: